The Hardest Working Royal Just Put The Rest To Shame

 While Kate Middleton and Meghan Markle were all anyone could talk about in 2018 thanks to the wedding, their pregnancies, and rumored feud, Princess Anne was busy putting ? in ? the ? work?.
 The Queen's daughter tops the list thanks to her 447 domestic appearances and 71 outings, according to People.

 Let's put that in perspective.
-While it seems like Prince William and Prince Harry were all over the map this past year, William only made 150 domestic events and 70 events abroad and Harry made 108 domestic appearances and 85 international appearances.
+While it seems like Prince William and Prince Harry were all over the map this past year, they only made 150 domestic events and 70 events abroad and 108 domestic appearances and 85 international appearances, respectively.

 Advertisement